BOARD OF DIRECTORS

 CO FOUNDER / VICE CHAIRMAN / EXECUTIVE DIRECTOR

 Karen Monda is the wife of Survive First founder, Douglas Monda, and a proud step mother of five.
 She received both her Master of Arts degree and Bachelor of Arts degree in Speech-Language Pathology and Communicative Disorders, from the University of Central Florida.
 Karen has a long history of fundraising for national and global non-profit organizations, including St. Jude Children’s Research Hospital, The Florida Wildlife Hospital, the Humane Society of the United States, and the Dystonia Medical Research Foundation.
 She has a long-standing passion for helping others in need and currently co-chairs the YMCA of Cocoa Youth Scholarship Fund.

 Karen’s personal experience as a law enforcement spouse, who has fought alongside her husband to win the battle over depression, PTSD, and attempted suicide, has been the drive behind her passion for Survive First Foundation and ensuring that all first responders and their families receive the support and treatment they need when mental health becomes a daily struggle.

 In her spare time, Karen enjoys spending time on the beach with her family.
 She maintains a healthy lifestyle by running.
 Karen enjoys running the marathon distance, and has been honored to qualify for and run the Boston Marathon.
 She believes in physical fitness as a catalyst for a healthy and happy life and encourages people to find a physical activity they can enjoy.

-Karen oversees the daya to day operations and all communications and media content for Survive First.
-She also coordinates and plans all fundraising events and drives for the foundation.
+Karen oversees the day to day operations for Survive First.
 As a member of the Board of Directors, Karen helps set the strategic goals and objectives for Survive First.

 Doug Muldoon joined ecoATM as Director of Law Enforcement Relations after a law enforcement career of more than 38 years.